 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.
-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+Enabling activities directly enable other activities to make a substantial contribution to an environmental the best performance.

+objective.

 Transitional

 activities are

 activities for which

-low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+low-carbon

+alternatives are

+not yet available

+and among others

+have greenhouse

+gas emission

+levels